UPPMAX/HPC-python/docs/day2/use_isolated_environments.rst

 .. challenge:: Exercise 0: Make a decision between ``venv`` or ``conda``.

-   - We recommend Conda for LUNARC.
+   - We recommend `conda` for LUNARC.
    - We recommend ``venv`` for HPC2N
    - Otherwise there are some kind of documentation at all sites.
    - ``venv`` "should" work everywhere but has not been fully tested